ketan-jainn/picsgram/README.md

 # Picsgram Flutter App

 ## Introduction
 Welcome to Picsgram, a Flutter app for sharing and exploring photos.
-This README provides instructions on how to install the Picsgram app on your device.
-Additionally, it includes information about the project's hosting and its inclusion on the author's resume.

 ## Installation
 To install the Picsgram app on your device, follow these steps: